NFYB18001U Experimental Physics (EF)

 - know about typical laboratory set-ups and larger scale experiments

 - know and be able to explain the connection between theory and experiment in the scientific method and in physics in particular

 After completion of the course the student should, primarily, be able to set up and perform different types of experiments independently.
 They should also be able to:

 - Identify and mitigate sources of systematic and statistical noise;

-- Plan and perform longer experiments as part of a team, handle time-management of an experiment, keep a record (logbook);
+- Plan and perform longer experiments, handle time-management of an experiment, keep a record (logbook);

-- Model an experiment and apply nonlinear statistical data analysis using MatLab or similar software;
+- Model an experiment and apply nonlinear statistical data analysis using Python or similar software;

 - Visualize data and design plots and figures of scientific quality using adequate software;